ohmyzsh/ohmyzsh/plugins/git/README.md

 | gama                 | git am --abort                                                                                                                   |
 | gamscp               | git am --show-current-patch                                                                                                      |

+### Main branch preference

+Following the recent push for removing racially-charged words from our technical vocabulary, the git plugin favors using a branch name other than `master`.
+In this case, we favor the shorter, neutral and descriptive term `main`.
+This means that any aliases and functions that previously used `master`, will use `main` if that branch exists.
+We do this via the function `git_main_branch`.

 ### Deprecated aliases

 These are aliases that have been removed, renamed, or otherwise modified in a way that may, or may not, receive further support.